Sheet Music

 strumming Renders rhythm patterns with timing labels and animated playback

-chords Renders lyric-and-chord sheets with chord diagrams and transposition
+chords Renders lyric-and-chord sheets with chord diagrams, transposition, and lyrics translation

 progression Shows chord progressions with Roman numeral analysis